jfrog/jfrog-vscode-extension/README.md

 Behind the scenes, the extension builds the Pypi dependencies tree by running `pipdeptree` on your Python virtual environment.
 It also uses the Python interpreter path configured by the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 View licenses and top issue severities directly from your requirements.txt files.
 The scan your Pypi dependencies, make sure the following requirements are met:

 1. The [Python extension for VS Code](https://code.visualstudio.com/docs/python/python-tutorial#_install-visual-studio-code-and-the-python-extension) is installed.
-2. Depending on your project, Python 2 or 3 most be your system PATH.
+2. Depending on your project, Please make sure Python 2 or 3 are included in your system PATH.
 3. Create and activate a virtual env as instructed in [VS-Code documentation](https://code.visualstudio.com/docs/python/environments#_global-virtual-and-conda-environments).
 Make sure that Virtualenv Python interpreter is selected as instructed [here](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment).
 4. Open a new terminal and activate your Virtualenv:
     * On macOS and Linux: